Kernel Multi-Grid on Manifolds: Introduction

 \section{Introduction}

-The numerical solution to partial differential equations on curved geometries is crucial to many real-world applications.
-Of the many numerical methods (see for instance \cite{dziuk_elliott_2013} for an overview using finite elements, or \cite{Shankar:etal:2020} \cite{LeGia:etal:2012} for alternative mesh-free methods), we focus on mesh-free kernel-based Galerkin methods, which have a number of merits, including delivering high approximation orders for smooth data, providing smooth solutions, and working coordinate-free and without the need for rigid underlying geometric structures like meshes and regular grids.
-The major drawback of plain kernel methods is however their prohibitively high numerical costs.
+The numerical solution to partial differential equations, often time dependent, on curved geometries is crucial to many real-world applications.
+Of the many available numerical methods (see for instance \cite{dziuk_elliott_2013} for an overview using finite elements, or \cite{Shankar:etal:2020} \cite{LeGia:etal:2012} for alternative mesh-free methods), we focus on mesh-free kernel-based Galerkin methods (see also \cite{legia:2004}, \cite{wendland:kuehnemund:2020}, \cite{sun:ling:2022}), which have a number of merits, including delivering high approximation orders for smooth data, providing smooth solutions, and working coordinate-free and without the need for rigid underlying geometric structures like meshes and regular grids.

+Let $\M$ denote in the following a compact, {$d$-dimensional} Riemannian manifold without boundary.
+We will consider, as a spatial operator, a generic second order linear elliptic differential operator $\LL$ with trivial nullspace.
+Such operators occur for instance in the numerical solution of the heat equation using implicit time-stepping methods, see e.g. \cite{KNWW}.
+In conventional kernel-based Galerkin methods, a grid $\Xi\subset \M$ is considered and a stiffness matrix $\stiffness{\Xi}$, which represents $\LL$ on a finite dimensional kernel space expressed endowed with some fixed basis, is assembled.
+This leads to the equation